Ramer8/Ramer8/README.md

 💬 Ask me about anything tech-related or my transition from Biomedical Engineering to Web Development.

+❤️‍🔥  My others passions are technology, cars and engines.

 ## Skills

 ### Languages & Tools